batmanlab/ICML-2023-Route-interpret-repeat/README.md

 | `./src/scripts/tti.sh`                 | Script to perform test time interventions for the important concepts                                                                               |
 | `./src/codebase/tti_experts.sh`        | Script to perform test time interventions for the important concepts corresponding to only the ** harder** samples covered by the last two experts |

+## Suggestions

+Most of the *argparse* variables are self-explanatory.
+However, in order to perform the experiments successfully, give the correct paths and files to the following variables in `train_explainer_<dataset>.py` and
+`test_explainer_<dataset>.py`.

+* For `train_explainer_<dataset>.py` (ex. `train_explainer_CUB.py`, `train_explainer_ham10k.py` etc.), follow the rules:

+    1. `--checkpoint-model` : Don't include this variable for the 1st iteration.
+For 2nd iteration and onwards, include the checkpoint files of all the experts of **previous iterations while training for the expert (
+       g) (`--expert-to-train "explainer"`)**.
+For example: if the current iteration is 3, include the checkpoint files for the expert 1 and expert 2 sequentially.
+While **training the residual (`--expert-to-train "residual"`)**, include the checkpoint files of all the experts **including the current iteration**.
+    2. `--checkpoint-residual` : Don't include this variable for the 1st iteration.
+For 2nd iteration and onwards, include the checkpoint files of all the residuals of **previous iterations** while training the expert (
+       g) (`--expert-to-train "explainer"`) and the residual (`--expert-to-train "explainer"`).
+For example: if the current iteration is 3, include the checkpoint files for the residual 1 and residual 2 sequentially.
+    3. `--prev_explainer_chk_pt_folder` : Don't include this variable for the 1st iteration.
+For 2nd iteration and
+       onwards, include the folders of the checkpoint files of all the experts of **previous iterations**.
+For example: if the current iteration is 3, include the checkpoint folders for the expert 1 and expert 2 sequentially.
+For all the datasets other than MIMIC-CXR, include the absolute path.
+For MIMIC-CXR, only include the experiment folder where the checkpoint file will be stored.

+  Refer to the following example command for the 3rd iteration for CUB200 dataset with VIT as the blackbox to train the
+  expert:
+    ``` python
+    python ./src/codebase/train_explainer_CUB.py --expert-to-train "explainer" --checkpoint-model checkpt_expert1 checkpt_expert2 --checkpoint-residual checkpt_residual1 checkpt_residual2 --prev_explainer_chk_pt_folder checkpt_folder_exper1 checkpt_folder_expert2 --root-bb "lr_0.03_epochs_95" --checkpoint-bb "VIT_CUBS_8000_checkpoint.bin" --iter 3 --dataset "cub" --cov cov_iter1 cov_iter2 cov_iter3 --bs 16 --dataset-folder-concepts "lr_0.03_epochs_95_ViT-B_16_layer4_VIT_sgd_BCE" --lr learning_rate_iter1 learning_rate_iter2 learning_rate_iter3 --input-size-pi 2048 --temperature-lens 0.7 --lambda-lens 0.0001 --alpha-KD 0.9 --temperature-KD 10 --hidden-nodes 10 --layer "VIT" --arch "VIT-B_16"
+    ```

+  Similarly, refer to the following example command for the 3rd iteration for CUB200 dataset with VIT as the blackbox to train the residual:
+    ``` python
+    python ./src/codebase/train_explainer_CUB.py --expert-to-train "residual" --checkpoint-model checkpt_expert1 checkpt_expert2 checkpt_expert3 --checkpoint-residual checkpt_residual1 checkpt_residual2 --prev_explainer_chk_pt_folder checkpt_folder_exper1 checkpt_folder_expert2 --root-bb "lr_0.03_epochs_95" --checkpoint-bb "VIT_CUBS_8000_checkpoint.bin" --iter 3 --dataset "cub" --cov cov_iter1 cov_iter2 cov_iter3 --bs 16 --dataset-folder-concepts "lr_0.03_epochs_95_ViT-B_16_layer4_VIT_sgd_BCE" --lr learning_rate_iter1 learning_rate_iter2 learning_rate_iter3 --input-size-pi 2048 --temperature-lens 0.7 --lambda-lens 0.0001 --alpha-KD 0.9 --temperature-KD 10 --hidden-nodes 10 --layer "VIT" --arch "VIT-B_16"
+    ```

+* For `test_explainer_<dataset>.py` (ex. `test_explainer_CUB.py`, `test_explainer_ham10k.py` etc.), follow the rules:

+    1. `--checkpoint-model` : Don't include this variable for the 1st iteration.
+For 2nd iteration and onwards, include the checkpoint files of all the experts **including the current iteration** while testing the expert (
+       g) (`--expert-to-train "explainer"`) and the residual (`--expert-to-train "explainer"`).
+    2. `--checkpoint-residual` : Don't include this variable for the 1st iteration.
+For 2nd iteration and onwards, include the checkpoint files of all the residuals of **previous iterations** while training for the expert (
+       g) (`--expert-to-train "explainer"`)**.
+For example: if the current iteration is 3, include the checkpoint files for the residual 1 and residual 2 sequentially.
+While **testing the residual (`--expert-to-train "residual"`)**, include the checkpoint files of all the residuals **including the current iteration**.
+    3. `--prev_explainer_chk_pt_folder` : Don't include this variable for the 1st iteration.
+For 2nd iteration and
+       onwards, include the folders of the checkpoint files all the experts of **previous iterations**.
+For example: if the current iteration is 3, include the checkpoint folders for the expert 1 and expert 2 sequentially.
+For all the datasets other than MIMIC-CXR, include the absolute path.
+For MIMIC-CXR, only include the experiment folder where the checkpoint file will be stored.

+  Refer to the following example command for the 3rd iteration for CUB200 dataset with VIT as the blackbox to test the
+  expert:
+    ``` python
+    python ./src/codebase/test_explainer_CUB.py --expert-to-train "explainer" --checkpoint-model checkpt_expert1 checkpt_expert2 checkpt_expert3 --checkpoint-residual checkpt_residual1 checkpt_residual2 --prev_explainer_chk_pt_folder checkpt_folder_exper1 checkpt_folder_expert2 --root-bb "lr_0.03_epochs_95" --checkpoint-bb "VIT_CUBS_8000_checkpoint.bin" --iter 3 --dataset "cub" --cov cov_iter1 cov_iter2 cov_iter3 --bs 16 --dataset-folder-concepts "lr_0.03_epochs_95_ViT-B_16_layer4_VIT_sgd_BCE" --lr learning_rate_iter1 learning_rate_iter2 learning_rate_iter3 --input-size-pi 2048 --temperature-lens 0.7 --lambda-lens 0.0001 --alpha-KD 0.9 --temperature-KD 10 --hidden-nodes 10 --layer "VIT" --arch "VIT-B_16"
+    ```

+  Similarly, refer to the following example command for the 3rd iteration for CUB200 dataset with VIT as the blackbox to test the residual:
+    ``` python
+    python ./src/codebase/test_explainer_CUB.py --expert-to-train "residual" --checkpoint-model checkpt_expert1 checkpt_expert2 checkpt_expert3 --checkpoint-residual checkpt_residual1 checkpt_residual2 checkpt_residual3 --prev_explainer_chk_pt_folder checkpt_folder_exper1 checkpt_folder_expert2 --root-bb "lr_0.03_epochs_95" --checkpoint-bb "VIT_CUBS_8000_checkpoint.bin" --iter 3 --dataset "cub" --cov cov_iter1 cov_iter2 cov_iter3 --bs 16 --dataset-folder-concepts "lr_0.03_epochs_95_ViT-B_16_layer4_VIT_sgd_BCE" --lr learning_rate_iter1 learning_rate_iter2 learning_rate_iter3 --input-size-pi 2048 --temperature-lens 0.7 --lambda-lens 0.0001 --alpha-KD 0.9 --temperature-KD 10 --hidden-nodes 10 --layer "VIT" --arch "VIT-B_16"
+    ```

+Also make sure the following variables are correct:

+* `--cov`: Coverages of each iteration separated by a space as in the above commands.
+* `--lr`: Learning rates of each expert separated by a space as in the above commands.

 ## Checkpoints

 For the checkpoints of the pretrained blackboxes and concept banks, refer below: